material-motion/material-motion/concepts/patterns.md

 ### The role of Description

-Description is **what you want something to do**.
+Description is simply **what you want something to do**.

-Description can mean many things.
 Animations, Gestures, Physical Simulations, and other Primitives can all be described in some form.
 For example, we can describe an element as both "draggable" and "fading in".
-Runtimes that think in terms of Description are more capable of coordinating rich, interactive motion.

 ![](../_assets/Intention-Tree.svg)